cawka/ndn-retreat-10/index.md

 The Named Data Networking (NDN) Project will host its 11th NDN Retreat on March 7-8, 2019 on UCLA campus.

-[The 8th NDN Hackathon](http://8th-ndn-hackathon.named-data.net/) will be on March 8-9 (end of Friday, all day Saturday), 2019, right after the retreat.
+[The 8th NDN Hackathon](http://8th-ndn-hackathon.named-data.net/) will be on March 8-10 (end of Friday, all day Saturday, morning of Sunday), 2019, right after the retreat.

 {% comment %}